earthly/earthly/CONTRIBUTING.md

 If you have issues with git-related features or with private docker registries, make sure you have configured auth correctly.
 See the [auth page](https://docs.earthly.dev/guides/auth) for more details.

+You may need to adjust the docker login command in the `earthly-integration-test-base:` target by removing the Earthly repository and adjusting for your login credentials provider.

 ## CLA

 ### Individual